robotpilot/turtlebot3_wiki/docs/source/sbc_software.rst

 Install Linux on TurtleBot3 Waffle (Intel® Joule™)
 -------------------------------------------------------

-In this section, an alternative Ubuntu Desktop 16.04 LTS will be installed on Intel® Joule™.
+In this section, the Alternative Ubuntu Desktop 16.04 LTS will be installed on Intel® Joule™.

 [``Remote PC``] Download Ubuntu image ``Alternative Ubuntu 16.04 for Intel® Joule™`` from the below link.

 - http://people.canonical.com/~platform/snappy/tuchuck/desktop-final/tuchuck-xenial-desktop-iso-20170317-0.iso

-[``Remote PC``] In order to make a bootable installation USB drive, you can use `Alternative install(Ubuntu Desktop 16.04 LTS)`_ section from the below link.
+[``Remote PC``] In order to make a bootable installation USB drive, please follow the `Alternative install(Ubuntu Desktop 16.04 LTS)`_ section from the below link.

 - https://developer.ubuntu.com/core/get-started/intel-joule